telerik/maui-docs/controls/pdfviewer/viewport.md

 ---
 title: Viewport Settings
 page_title: .NET MAUI PdfViewer Documentation - PdfViewer Viewport
-description: Check our &quot;PdfViewer Viewport&quot; documentation article for Telerik PdfViewer for .NET MAUI control.
+description: Learn how to get and change the viewport of the Telerik UI for .NET MAUI PDF Viewer control.
 position: 5
 slug: pdfviewer-viewport
 ---